MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/latest/iot-hub.md

 - Provides extensive monitoring for device connectivity and device identity management events.
 - Includes device libraries for the most popular languages and platforms.

-Use npm to install the Azure IoT Hub modules for JavaScript

 ## Management Package

 ### Install the npm module